healthykitchen101/healthykitchen101.com/kettles/reviews/cosori/cosori-glass-electric-kettle-gk172-co.md

 *   One user manual
 *   Warranty: 2 years

-The Cosori Electric Glass Kettle arrived between two foam pads on the top and the bottom inside a carton box.
-The instruction manual was quite detailed with information on the kettle’s parts, how to use, safeguards, cleaning and maintaining, troubleshooting, and warranty.
+The Cosori Electric Glass Kettle arrived securely boxed between a styrofoam pad on the top and the bottom.
+The instruction manual was quite detailed with information on the kettle’s parts, how to use, safeguards, cleaning and maintenance, troubleshooting, and warranty.

 ### Dimensions